DeanFac/facultyhandbook/docs/getting_started_at_iitm/getting_setup.md

 |:------------------------------------------------------|:----------------------------------------------------------|
 | Understand Funding & Grant Opportunities— NFIG & NFSG | Centre for IC&SR                                          |

-* **Relocation expenses reimbursement form (**[https://admin.iitm.ac.in/wp-content/uploads/2025/03/09\_Relocation-Claim-Form.pdf](https://admin.iitm.ac.in/wp-content/uploads/2025/03/09_Relocation-Claim-Form.pdf) **)** along with supporting documents must be submitted within 6 months of joining.
+### Relocation expenses reimbursement [form](https://admin.iitm.ac.in/wp-content/uploads/2025/03/09\_Relocation-Claim-Form.pdf) along with supporting documents must be submitted within 6 months of joining.
+{: .no_toc}
-* **New Faculty Initiation Grant (NFIG):** Rs.
+### New Faculty Initiation Grant (NFIG): Rs.
 5 Lakhs for purchase of basic equipment.
 This is not meant for office furniture and standard supplies.
 Must be applied within one year.
+{: .no_toc}
-* **New Faculty Seed Grant (NFSG):** Up to Rs.
+### New Faculty Seed Grant (NFSG): Up to Rs.
 50 lakhs.
 A proposal with proper justification has to be submitted and presented in front of a committee.
 Must be applied within 3 years of joining (typically after 1.5-2 years).
+{: .no_toc}

 # Seting up office and lab